datacube.Datacube.load#

 )

-• product (str) – The product to be loaded.
+• product (str) – The name of the product to be loaded.
+Either product or datasets must be supplied

 Measurements name or list of names to be included, as listed in list_measurements().
 These will be loaded as individual xr.DataArray variables in the output xarray.Dataset object.